sabnzbd/sabnzbd/main/interfaces/Plush/README.txt

 ================================================
-== Plush 2.0 for SABnzbd+ 0.4.0 | May 24 2008 ==
+== Plush 2.0 for SABnzbd+ 0.4.0 | May 29 2008 ==

 ============
 ASSEMBLED BY

-* pairofdimes
+pairofdimes (see LICENSE-CC.txt)
-See LICENSE-CC

 ==============
 SPECIAL THANKS

-* shypike for making this all happen in the first place
-* switch for bringing so many new enhancements to the web interfaces
-* injectx for the new concept design and imagery
-* real_scud for creating the new HTML/CSS layout
-* inpheaux for the Config concept & assembly and SABnzbd+ logo
-* blis102 for the original Nova & Plush concepts
-* sbultez for creating numerous post-processing icons
+shypike for making this all happen in the first place switch for bringing so many new enhancements to the web interfaces injectx for the new concept design and imagery real_scud for creating the new HTML/CSS layout inpheaux for the Config concept & assembly and SABnzbd+ logo blis102 for the original Nova & Plush concepts sbultez for creating numerous post-processing icons

 ============
 KNOWN ISSUES

-* Slow down your refresh if it gets slow
+Slow down your refresh rate if it gets slow!

 ==========
 TOOLS USED